OxygenEnthusiast/FaceSpex/README.md

 To do that:

-1. Download gen_faces/attr_dirs.pkl from this repo.
+1. Download the gen_faces/attr_dirs.pkl file from this repo.
 (Click [here](https://github.com/OxygenEnthusiast/generate_faces/raw/main/gen_faces/attr_dirs.pkl))
+2. Log into google drive
-2. Create a folder called gen_faces in the base folder of your google drive.
+3. Create a folder called gen_faces in the base folder of your google drive.
-3. Put the attr_dirs.pkl file into the created folder.
+4. Put the attr_dirs.pkl file into the created folder.

 ### Calculate the directions yourself (not recommended)